tfmorris/bcbio.github.io/_posts/2016-11-21-giab-hg38-freebayes.md

 [fermi](https://github.com/lh3/fermi-lite) assembler, under a consistent C++ API.
-Since the SeqLib/htslib interface has faster and lighter BAM readinga and writing compared to the previous BamTools implementation, this reduces memory usage and increases runtimes by 3x.
+Since the SeqLib/htslib interface has faster and lighter BAM readinga and writing compared to the previous BamTools implementation, this reduces memory usage and decreases runtimes by 2/3.
 The validations show that the FreeBayes SeqLib results in 1.1.0 are equivalent to those from the previous validated version (1.0.2-29).